HMS Diana (1794)

+Sometime in late January or February, 1800 she recaptured the American schooner Sally and Mary that had been captured by a French privateer.
+The schooner was sent in to St. Kitts.

 Because Diana served in the Royal Navy's Egyptian campaign between 8 March 1801 and 2 September, her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty authorized in 1850 to all surviving claimants.